tanvirtareq/anki-card-creator-add-on/README.md

 ## How to Use

-1.  **Enter a Word:** Type the English word or short phrase you want to create a card for into the input box.
+1.  **Enter a Word:** Type the English word you want to create a card for.
+2.  **Select Type:** Choose either "Simple Audio" or "Spelling Rescue" from the dropdown menu.
-2.  **Click Create:** Press the "Create Card" button.
+3.  **Click Create:** Press the "Create Card" button.
-3.  **Find Your Deck:** A file named `output.apkg` will be created or updated in the project directory.
+4.  **Find Your Deck:** A file named `output.apkg` will be created or updated in the project directory.
-4.  **Import to Anki:** Open your Anki Desktop application, go to `File > Import...`, and select the `output.apkg` file.
-Your new card will be added to the "Generated Cards" deck.
+5.  **Import to Anki:** Open your Anki Desktop application, go to `File > Import...`, and select the `output.apkg` file.
+Your new card will be added to the corresponding deck ("Generated Simple Cards" or "Generated Spelling Cards").

 ## Project Files